Jury hears man discuss plan to abduct Mich. Gov. Whitmer

 “They knew it was stoned-crazy talk and not a plan,” Joshua Blanchard said of the FBI.

-Harris’ attorney, Julia Kelly, said the former Marine was attracted to an FBI informant called “Big Dan” because he presented himself as a gun training instructor.
+Harris’ attorney, Julia Kelly, said the former Marine liked an FBI informant called “Big Dan” because he presented himself as a gun training instructor.

 "Big Dan was the leader," she told jurors.
 "How do I shoot out of a vehicle?
 Yeah, you go ask Big Dan.
 That's what Daniel was looking for in the summer of 2020."